Matteopaluh/KEMET/README.md

 4) Setup input files into proper paths:
 - MAG/Genome sequences should be copied in the "/genomes/" folder, which is created after the setup process.
 - KEGG KOs annotations (derived from different sources) should be copied in the "/KEGG_annotations/" folder, which is created in the setup process.
-- if genome-scale model operations are needed, CarveMe genome-scale models (".xml" files) to gap-fill could be copied in the "KEMET/models/" folder, which is created after setup process.
+- if genome-scale model operations are needed, CarveMe genome-scale models (".xml" files) to gap-fill could be copied in the "KEMET/models/" folder, which is created after setup process.\
 **IMPORTANT NOTE: each KEGG annotation and GSMM files should be called as the genome it refers to, except for the extension (e.g. bin1.fasta, bin1.emapper.annotations, and bin1.xml)**
-- The script needs an indication of KEGG annotation format (eggNOG, KofamKOALA, and KAAS or KAAS-like supported up to now 07/10/21).
+- The script needs an indication of KEGG annotation format (eggNOG, KofamKOALA, and KAAS or KAAS-like supported up to now 15/10/21).

 The "KEMET/KEGG_MODULES/kk_files/" directory presence from the Git is **mandatory** for script usage.
 It contains ".kk" files that represent the block structure of Modules (REF: [KEGG MODULE resource](https://www.genome.jp/kegg/module.html)); these files are "scanned" in order to identify the missing KO orthologs of those structures.